-- 5. Safety and security measures have been considered in site design,.
-Including: - a) Sufficient lighting in spaces intended for public use; - b) Preservation of sight lines, where appropriate; - c) Identifying pedestrian access routes; - d) Avoiding the creation of enclosed areas invisible from within the building or from adjacent public spaces,. - e) Non-residential development greater than 3,000 m2 in size is encouraged to complete a CPTED analysis (see Section 2.2.5).
+- Safety and security measures have been considered in site design,.
+Including: - a) Sufficient lighting in spaces intended for public use; - b) Preservation of sight lines, where appropriate; - c) Identifying pedestrian access routes; - d) Avoiding the creation of enclosed areas invisible from within the building or from adjacent public spaces. - Non-residential development greater than 3,000 m2 GFA is encouraged to complete a CPTED analysis (see Section 2.2.5).